martinfantini/BikeBluetoothWifi/readme.md

     AplicationState.java : Singleton to centralize all information from the aplication.

 ### io
-    BluetoothConnection.java : Singleton to manage all io-bluetooth information.
-    WifiConnection.java : Singletone to manage al TCP/Wifi connection.
+    BluetoothConnection.java : Singleton to manage all io-bluetooth information WifiConnection.java : Singletone to manage al TCP/Wifi connection.

 ### general